chrisfishbob/LightBlue/README.md

 Project on back-burner with few commits during school session (gotta get on that systems programming grind), regular progress will resume during break!

-(This project will receive no further commits because ..... no particular reason, just lost interest, on to bigger and better things!)
+(This project will receive no further commits)